Emergency dentist services

 Periodontal Conditions

-Periodontal disease is caused by bacteria that are left on the gums and teeth.
+Periodontal disease is caused by bacteria that are left on the gum tissues and teeth.
 Over time, it can cause dental problems as minor as bleeding or as major as tooth loss.
 Emergency care for periodontal conditions may be required in some cases, particularly if they have been left untreated.

 Bruxism

 Many people grind their teeth, and a simple mouth guard worn over the top arch is usually enough to prevent damage.
-Sometimes, however, severe grinding can lead to dental problems like a fracture that requires urgent care.
+Sometimes, however, severe grinding can lead to dental problems such as a fracture that requires urgent proper care.

 Pain & Infection

-In general, if you are experiencing great pain in your teeth, gums, or jaw, it’s a good idea to get help right away.
+In general, if you are experiencing severe toothache or jaw and gum pain, it’s a good idea to get help right away.
 Call a dentist immediately to discuss your tooth pain as it may indicate a cavity or infection.

 What to Do in Case of a Dental Emergency